oracle/okafka/README.md

 * `Property: bootstrap.servers`: IP address and port of a machine where database instance is running.

-* `Property: key.deserializer and value.deserialzer`: In Oracle TEQ's queue key, value are stored as byte array in user property, payload of JMS message respectively.
+* `Property: key.deserializer and value.deserialzer`: In Oracle TxEventQ's queue key, value are stored as byte array in user property, payload of JMS message respectively.
 On consuming these byte arrays are deserialized into key, value having user provided format internally by the consumer using `key.deserializer` and `value.deserializer` respectively.

 * `Property: group.id:` This is a Consumer Group name for which messages are consumed from the Kafka topic.
-This property will be used as a durable subscriber name for Oracle TEQ's queue.
+This property will be used as a durable subscriber name for Oracle TxEventQ's queue.

-* `Property: max.poll.records`: Max number of records to fetch from Oracle TEQ server in a single poll call.
+* `Property: max.poll.records`: Max number of records to fetch from Oracle TxEventQ server in a single poll call.

 * `Property: fetch.max.wait.ms`: Maximum amount of time in milliseconds to wait for fetching messages if not available.